 In order to respond to frequently asked questions - please take note of the following points:

 - The possibility of an internship in one of our offices always depends on the current workload in the offices and the qualifications and expectations of the applicant.
-Normally, we do not have specific descriptions and/or timeframes/deadlines for the internships (if not separately mentioned).
+If the country office has a need for an intern, the vacancy will be posted on this site.

 - It is not possible to apply generally according to areas of interest or for all offices/countries.
-Therefore, please limit your application to only one office/country per application e-mail.
-If you would like to apply for more than one office/country, please send a complete set of application documents for each office/country.
+Therefore, please limit your application to only open vacancies you find on this site.

 - You can send as many applications as you want and of course you can apply again at a later date.